 While the film starring Jane Seymour and Christopher Reeve was filmed at the fabulous Grand Hotel on Mackinac Island, the book is set at the historic Coronado Hotel at the seaside in California.

 The book features a screenwriter with an inoperable brain tumor who sees a photograph at the hotel of an actress who had performed there nearly one hundred years before.
 He becomes obsessed with finding out about her and finally devises a way to travel back in time, where he does actually encounter her.

 Since writing this the first time (it vanished without me having a complete backup), I’ve read another time travel book that I thought I’d include.
 It’s middle grade fiction, and I can’t believe I didn’t discover it as a child.

 Time at the Top by Edward Ormondroyd

 A girl goes missing in an apartment building leaving her widowed father, neighbors, and the police frantically looking for her.
-Turns out that after meeting a mysterious woman, the elevator in her building has become a time portal for her, leaving her in the exact spot her 1960s apartment building was built but in 1881 when a farmhouse occupied the spot.
+Turns out that after meeting a mysterious woman, the elevator in her building has become a time portal for her, leaving her in the exact place her 1960s apartment building was built but in 1881 when a farmhouse occupied the spot.
 She meets the daughter of the house and they set up a scheme wherein they attempt to foil a person trying to take advantage of the family that lives there.

 Have you read any of these?
 I would love to hear any time travel favorites of your own!